-Amy lives in Brownsburg with her husband Bob, their 2 youngest children Xarra and Maddox and has two beautiful grown daughters, Kaysea and Sylvia, a handsome son-in-law Juan, and a beautiful new grandson named Tygue.
+Amy lives in Brownsburg with her husband, Bob, their two youngest children and has two beautiful grown daughters, a handsome son-in-law and a beautiful new grandson.

 Dr. Kyle Roth received Bachelors degrees from Purdue University in Agricultural & Biological Engineering and Biochemistry before attending Indiana University School of Medicine.
 He completed his residency training at Indiana University and is board certified by the American Board of Emergency Medicine.
 Kyle currently works for Witham Health Services and Major Health Partners and serves as the EMS Medical Director for Shelbyville Fire Department and Shelby County.